P.T.O. (video game): Territory

-Each power starts out with control over a number of Pacific bases depending on when the scenario begins.
-The focus of the long-term campaign is to capture enemy territories while defending one's own, reducing the number of ports under enemy control to zero.
-Territories produce fuel and materials for the power that controls them; fuel refers to both oil for ships, and supplies for soldiers.
-Materials refer to all ores and metals and can be used for base repair, ship repair, and construction of new warships.
-Money is used to fund construction of aircraft and transports, and fund improvement in technologies.
-Capturing territories thus increases the resources available to a player while denying their use to the enemy.
+Each power begins with control over several Pacific bases, depending on when the scenario starts.
+The long-term campaign focuses on capturing enemy territories while defending one's own, aiming to reduce the number of ports under enemy control to zero.
+Territories produce fuel and materials for the power that controls them; fuel encompasses both oil for ships and supplies for soldiers.
+Materials include all ores and metals, which can be used for base repairs, ship repairs, and the construction of new warships.
+Money is required to fund the construction of aircraft and transports, as well as to support technological advancements.
+Consequently, capturing territories increases the resources available to a player while denying their use to the enemy.

-Each power has one home port, to which newly manufactured ships and aircraft are stationed upon completion.
-During the turn, aircraft, fuel, and materials can be assigned to any base; however, depending on the safety and distance of the trade route, some resources may not arrive.
-Certain ports are capable of 'Urgent Repair', meaning they can affect some small repairs to ships docked there.
-As not all ports have this capability, control of these key regions is crucial in order to maintain the fighting capabilities of one's fleet at sea with less turnaround time for ship repair when ships are damaged in combat.
+Each power possesses one home port, where newly manufactured ships and aircraft are stationed upon completion.
+During a turn, aircraft, fuel, and materials can be assigned to any base.
+However, depending on the safety and distance of the trade route, some resources may not arrive.
+Certain ports are capable of "Urgent Repair," allowing for minor repairs to ships docked there.
+Since not all ports have this capability, control of these key regions is crucial for maintaining the fighting capabilities of one's fleet at sea, as it reduces turnaround time for ship repairs when vessels are damaged in combat.